Hadesal/codeCoolPowerGroupe/chapter2/TW_TicTacToe/README.md

 1. The `isBoardFull()` function returns `true` if there are no empty cells on the board.
 2. The `isBoardFull()` returns `false` if there are empty cells on the board.

+### Print result
+The game shows if `X` or `O` or no one has won the game

+1. If player `X` wins, "X has won!" is displayed.
+2. If player `0` wins, "0 has won!" is displayed.
+3. If nobody wins, "It's a tie!" is displayed.

+### Game logic
+Implement all the functions so that the game will run successfully

+1. Player X starts the game.
+2. Players alternate their moves (`X`, `0`, `X`, `0`...).
+3. The board is displayed before each move, and at the end of game.
+4. The game ends when someone wins or the board is full.
+5. The game handles bad input (wrong coordinates) without crashing.

+### Implement making a move
+When the user has chosen a coordinate, that place is marked on the board.

+1. If the cell at `row` and `col` is empty (contains a dot .), it is marked with `player`.
+2. Out-of-bounds coordinates are not interpreted as moves.
+3. Coordinates of already occupied cells are not interpreted as moves.

 ### Print board
 Implement `displayBoard()` that prints the board to the screen.